Frequently Asked Questions

 when does the conference take place?

 The Baptist Church Music Conference usually occurs in March or April.
 It begins on Sunday afternoon and lasts until Tuesday evening.
-The 2018 BCMC will take place April 22nd-24th.
+The 2019 BCMC will take place March 17th-19th.

 Where is the CONFERENCE held?

-The Baptist Church Music Conference is held in one of three states: Georgia, Tennessee, and Texas.
-The 2018 BCMC will be held at First Baptist Church San Antonio, TX.
+The Baptist Church Music Conference is held in one of four states: Georgia, Oklahoma, Tennessee, and Texas.
+The 2019 BCMC will be held at Judson Baptist Church, Nashville, TN.

 Does the conference cater to one style of music?